 Verifying that system-on-chip (SoC) designs function correctly prior to manufacturing is a massive task requiring high-performance computing (HPC).
 Engineers have multiple means to address this problem because verifying every state isn’t reasonable, but the most pervasive technology underlying these approaches is logic simulation.

 Accounting for over 70% of the EDA compute workload, SoC verification is a key driver for growth and transformation of the datacenter.
-Datacenters need energy-efficient platforms optimized for improved performance of a variety of different workloads that can be deployed and managed as cost effectively as possible.
-Arm-based server datacenters can leverage tens of thousands of multi-core CPUs to execute massive numbers of HPC workloads, such as those needed to verify SoCs for mobile, IoT, cloud, 5G, and other applications.
+Datacenters need compute-dense platforms optimized for improved performance for a variety of different workloads that can be deployed and managed as cost effectively as possible.
+Datacenters that include Arm®-based servers can leverage tens of thousands of multi-core CPUs to execute massive numbers of HPC workloads, such as those needed to verify SoCs for mobile, IoT, cloud, 5G, and other applications.

 Applying Xcelium Simulation and Arm Servers

-By porting Xcelium simulation to Arm-based servers, Cadence is providing the electronics industry with the tooling that can exploit innovative HPC servers to speed the verification of their SoCs.
+By porting EDA tools to Arm-based servers, Cadence is providing the electronics industry with the tooling that can exploit innovative HPC servers to speed the verification of their SoCs.

 - Cadence and Arm Deliver First SoC Verification Solution for Low-Power, High-Performance Arm-Based Servers